RellikJaeger/Hackintosh-linux-Installer/README.md

 # Welcome to Hackintosh Vanilla Made On Linux

-## For automated script
+## For automated instalation:
-Use tribeam.
+Use tribeam.sh script
 https://github.com/Broly1/tribeam

 ## For manual instalation read this.